matrix-org/matrix-spec-proposals/proposals/2625-mark-unread-push-action.md

 as an actions list of just `["notify"]`.

-(Aside: it may be helpful to note that the `dont_notify` action is a no-op: its presence in the actions list has no effect.
+(Aside: it may be helpful to note that the `dont_notify` action is a no-op: its presence in the actions list has no effect on the actions of that rule.
 See also https://github.com/matrix-org/matrix-doc/issues/2624.)

 **Extended response to `/sync`**